ploncomi/python_like_cpp/README.md

 split("  there are some words ")
 ```

 This project is maintained by Patricio Loncomilla.
-The code is under BSD license
+The code is under MIT license

 The codes in this repository requires at least c++11 to compile